 3. Your partner has emotionally checked out

-You are feeling no emotional connection with your husband because your husband has checked out of the marriage emotionally.
-If you feel the relationship is worth saving then you would make every effort to emotionally reconnect with your husband.
+You may be feeling no emotional connection with your husband because your husband has checked out of the marriage emotionally.
+Or perhaps your wife has given up on the marriage in her mind, and it seems like there’s a larger rift growing between you two every single day.
+If you feel the relationship is worth saving, you’ll make every effort to emotionally reconnect with your husband.

 4. There is sex but no intimacy

 You have sex but you do not make love anymore.
 You just give in to your biological instincts but there is no intimacy when you are in each other’s arms.
-You feel the disconnection in the relationship the moment you make out.
+You might even feel the disconnection in the relationship the moment you make out.
+A lack of intimacy during the time emotions should be running high signals a major need to reconnect with your spouse sexually.
+It wouldn’t even be too unheard of if yours has turned into a sexless marriage.

 5. You do not resolve conflicts